Coupled Requirements-driven Testing of CPS: From Simulation To Reality: Introduction

 Particularly for Cyber-Physical Systems (CPS), such as robotic applications, operating as part of smart production environments, or small Uncrewed Aerial Systems (sUAS), used in search-and-rescue operations, failures during operation can result in severe incidents harming physical infrastructure, the surrounding environment, or even humans.
 It is, therefore, crucial to specify safety requirements, implement mitigations, and moreover, establish a thorough testing and validation process~\cite{ali2015u}.
 In CPS, this is commonly achieved with a combination of traditional testing activities, simulations conducted in a high-fidelity simulator, as well as Hardware in the Loop (HITL), and field tests.
 While, for example, for the automotive domain, thorough test and safety standards have been established~\cite{bringmann2008model}, other areas still lack a thorough testing and validation process.
 This is particularly true in the domain of sUAS and small unmanned ground vehicles (UGV).
 While a multitude of different simulation environments exist, providing support for testing individual aspects of a CPS, such as collision avoidance, path planning, and vision-based navigation, an overarching and holistic testing and validation process is still missing.
+Particularly due to the fact that thorough validation and/or certification is not mandated by standards or regulations, these types of systems often only employ ad-hoc testing strategies.
 Furthermore, in this context, environmental conditions, play a particular role, as these systems need to operate in real-world scenarios, with diverse combinations, of, for example, wind conditions, weather, lighting, terrain geographical information.
 Simulators, however, are typically limited in what can be simulated and tested, and the level of fidelity, of how well a simulation represents the real world and the behavior of the hardware, greatly varies depending on the simulation environment~\cite{simgap2}.
 This results in situations where a system that has been thoroughly tested, with numerous simulation runs being executed, still deviates from its specified behavior when used in the ``real world'' due to insufficient or low-fidelity simulations being executed~\cite{agrawal2023requirements}.
-To this end, we have created an initial framework for testing CPS, with a particular emphasis on sUAS and robotic applications that strongly rely on simulations, HITL, and ultimately real-world field testing.
-Based on our research in the domain of sUAS applications, and the lack of stringent regulations in this area (e.g., compared to the automotive domain~\cite{bringmann2008model}), we found that there is a dearth of structured testing concepts that incorporate requirements, diverse validation properties, and multi-facet integration testing (e.g., different simulations, in conjunction with field tests within a structured well-defined test context).
-Based on these initial insights, and our own experiences, where we have faced similar issues, we have derived an initial testing process and framework.